tweepy/tweepy/docs/client.rst

 ``expansions``
 --------------
-`Expansions`_ enable you to request additional data objects that relate to the originally returned Space, Tweets, or users.
+`Expansions`_ enable you to request additional data objects that relate to the originally returned List, Space, Tweets, or users.
 Submit a list of desired expansions in a comma-separated list without spaces.
-The ID that represents the expanded data object will be included directly in the Space, Tweet, or user data object, but the expanded object metadata will be returned within the ``includes`` response object, and will also include the ID so that you can match this data object to the original Space or Tweet object.
+The ID that represents the expanded data object will be included directly in the List, Space, Tweet, or user data object, but the expanded object metadata will be returned within the ``includes`` response object, and will also include the ID so that you can match this data object to the original Space, Tweet, or user object.

+At this time, the only expansion available to endpoints that primarily return List objects is ``expansions=owner_id``.
+You will find the expanded user data object living in the ``includes`` response object.

 For methods that return Spaces, the following data objects can be expanded using this parameter: